JoeSubbi/3D-Renderer-for-4D-Objects/Planning & Progress/status_report.md

  - [x] Arc/Grab Ball Rotation. *Extendable to 4D*

 Week 9:
- - [ ] Create an "Identify the shape" mode.
+ - [x] Plan and script a walk through for users to play with shapes and attempt to identify them.
- - [ ] Add more shapes - 4D cylinder, ~~cone, capsule~~ pentachoron.
+ - [x] Set up a new mode for shape pose matching.

 Week 10:
- - [ ] Plan and script a walk through for users to play with shapes and attempt to identify them.
+ - [ ] Create an "Identify the shape" mode.
- - [x] Set up a new mode for shape pose matching.
+ - [x] Add more shapes - 4D cylinder, ~~cone, capsule, pentachoron~~.

 Week 11:
  - [ ] Tutorial videos that explain why shapes behave they do, and traits to identify what the shape is.